7Block Labs

 A common pattern in rollups and DA attestations:

-1. Use the 0x0A KZG point-evaluation precompile to assert that a blob’s polynomial evaluates to y at z and matches a versioned hash (EIP-4844). (eips.ethereum.org)
+1. First off, we use the 0x0A KZG point-evaluation precompile to check if a blob’s polynomial evaluates to y at z and aligns with a versioned hash (EIP-4844).
+You can read more about it here.

 Exact encodings you’ll pass around (copy-paste friendly)